amosdudley/weblog/_posts/2019-07-31-Casting Glass from 3D Printed Molds.md

 ![iole2](https://i.imgur.com/jLverhk.png)

-Let me know in the comments if you give this a shot!
-I’m happy to go into more detail about anything I’ve glossed over.
+Let me know in the comments if you give this a shot, or if you'd like more details on how to do any part of this!